AdobeDocs/campaign.en/help/v8/connect/crm.md

 These connectors enable quick and easy data integration: Adobe Campaign provides a dedicated assistant for collecting and selecting from the tables available in the CRM.
 This guarantees two-directional synchronization to make sure data is up-to-date at all times throughout the systems.

+Key benefits are:

+* Consistent messaging between sales & marketing: the Adobe Campaign integration with your CRM gives both systems access to customer insight and email marketing history allowing all messages to the customer to share the same consistent messaging.

+* Holistic view of all prospect and customer data: by integrating Adobe Campaign with your CRM, it is possible to share and access email marketing history on each contact from within the CRM system.

+* Activate your CRM data on any channel: with contact data synchronized to Adobe Campaign, communications can be sent on any online or offline channel with Campaign including mobile push, in-app, email, or direct mail.

 >[!NOTE]
 >
 >This feature is available in Adobe Campaign through the **CRM connectors** dedicated package.